The Best Home Coffee Roaster in 2022: 5 Best Home Coffee Roasters Reviewed

 - Does not come with instructions for use or care

-- Not suitable for roasting large batches of coffee beans
+- Small capacity, making it not suitable for roasting large batches of coffee beans

-My first two recommendations probably left the high volume coffee drinkers wanting more.
+My first two model recommendations probably left the high-volume coffee drinkers wanting more roasting capacity.
 If you found yourself thinking the other two were maybe lacking in size, you might find what you’re looking for in the 750g Non-Stick Bean Roaster by TuTu Home.

 This coffee roaster looks and functions less like an air popper and more like a crock-pot combined with a food processor.
-It has a similar appearance to a crock-pot but includes rotating blades to prevent coffee beans from getting trapped on the bottom and burning.
+This home coffee roaster has a similar appearance to a crock-pot but includes rotating blades to prevent coffee beans from getting trapped on the bottom and burning.

 This roaster is capable of roasting a large number of coffee beans, but 750 grams of beans at once is a bit of a stretch.
-In practice, you will get the best results if you roast about 500-600 grams at a time.
+In practice, you will get the best results if you roast about 500-600 grams of beans per batch.
 However, that still leaves you with a lot more roasted beans than most other home roasters.
-Because of its volume capabilities, it might be the best coffee roaster machine for a small business.
+Because of its capacity, it might be the best coffee roaster machine for a small business or large household.

 There aren’t many other affordable options that will roast this much coffee so easily.
-This roaster has simple instructions.
-However, if you’re curious about how it’s going, the lid is transparent so you can keep an eye on the darkening beans.
+This bean roaster has simple instructions.
+If you’re curious about how the roast is going, the lid is transparent so you can keep an eye on the darkening beans.